Comment settings

 What happens when I disable comments for a post?

-Members will see a note letting them know that comments have been disabled for that particular post.
-If members have already added comments on a post and you later disable comments, they’ll see the same note; however, you’ll still be able to see past comments.
+Members will see a note indicating that comments have been disabled for that post.
+If members have already added comments on a post and you later disable comments, they’ll see the same note.
+However, you’ll still be able to see past comments.

-You can automatically hide comments made by free members that don’t meet our Community Guidelines or are potentially harmful to your community.
-Comment filtering is enabled by default for creators who have comment access enabled for All members, and you can adjust the level of filtering you’d like for your post comments.
+The automated moderation is enabled by default for creators who have allowed comments, and you can adjust the level of filtering you’d like for your posts and Quips.

 FAQ